Don’t be fooled by the title.

 In poker, you need to play at least 2,000 hours for you to get a reasonable statistics of your game to generate ample data on how you play.

-To learn how to play poker like the pros and win every time means putting in the hours just like everybody else the way an bank employee kills his own time in front of a teller machine.
+To learn how to play poker like the pros and win every time means putting in the hours just like everybody else the way a bank employee kills his own time in front of a teller machine.

 Apart from the 2,000 hours that you spend at the table, you also need to invest in books and videos to read and to watch how the pros do it.

-Poker is evolution in card games – it’s survival of the fittest.
+Poker is an evolution in card games – it’s survival of the fittest.
 And the fittest are those who could adapt, mimic, and incorporate the good and throw away the bad.